bitovi/academy/src/ngrx/5-dispatch-actions/dispatch-actions.md

 ## Problem 1: Dispatch Login Action on `LoginComponent`

-Now that we have our Actions, let's use them.
+Now that we have our Actions, let’s use them.
 The `LoginComponent` should have the Login Action be dispatched when the submit button is clicked.

 ## P1: What You Need to Know